kazerthekeen/sitemap_generator/README.md

 Available options:
 -h         --help                Print this text and exit

--b <ext>   --block <ext>         Exclude URLs with the given extension;
+-b <ext>   --block <ext>         Exclude URLs with the matching text in them.
-                                 <ext> must be without the leading dot.
-                                 The comparison is case insensitive, so
-                                 for example DOC and doc are treated the same.
-You can use this option several times to block several extensions.
+                                 Good for filtering out query strings like "?sort" to eliminate sorted urls.
+Alternatively
+                                 add ? to disable all query strings

 -c <value> --changefreq <value>  Set the change frequency.
 The given value
                                  is used in all sitemap entries (maybe a